 It’s the battle we have waiting for to appear on the big screen: Batman Vs Superman.
-Zack Zynder (best known for Superman Man of Steel & Watchmen) returns to continue Superman’s story with the introduction of Superman to Batman.
-But wait .. there’s more!
-To top it off, if you’re aware of Batman’s story from comics or ever heard of the Justice League team (thanks to DC Comics) we have a film that feels like it is starting the journey for the many characters in that team and who I’m sure we’ll see in other films (like we have seen already with the world of Marvel).
-Although this could bring excitement to an audience member in the cinema, it’s sadly one of this movie’s flaws (will explain more on this shortly).
+Zack Snyder (best known for Superman Man of Steel & Watchmen) returns to continue Superman’s story with the introduction of Superman to Batman.
+But wait there’s more!
+To top it off, if you’re aware of Batman’s story from comics or ever heard of the Justice League team (thanks to DC Comics), we have a film that feels like it is starting the journey for the many characters in that team and who I’m sure we’ll see in other films (like we have seen already with the world of Marvel).
+However, this could bring excitement to an audience member in the cinema; sadly, one of this movie’s flaws.

 So how did the main actors go?
-Ben Affleck puts on the Batman suit for the 1st time and I’m happy to announce I feel he did a great job.
+Ben Affleck puts on the Batman suit for the 1st time, and I’m happy to announce that he did a great job.
 Is he the best Batman we have ever seen?
 Maybe not.
-But credit where it’s due- I did feel Ben Affleck did a fantastic job as not only Batman but also the role of Bruce Wayne.
+But credit where it’s due- I did feel Ben Affleck did a fantastic job as Batman and the role of Bruce Wayne.
 I would assume it would never be easy tackling the two roles.
-Superman is back and he’s the same as we’ve seen from the previous film “Man of Steel” (No complaints about Henry Cavill) and this is the same for actress Amy Adams who returns as Lois Lane.
-The only actor I found disappointing was the well-known villain from many Superman films “Lex Luther”, which was a tackle by actor Jessie Eisenberg (Zombieland & The Social Network).
-Lex Luther in Batman Vs Superman comes across more of a crazy person with quick (and yet very random) responses.
-Lex Luther from what I always recall was a smart and yet a calm criminal/evil villain.
-Jessie Eisenberg hasn’t done a horrible job, I just simply feel as an actor, he would have been a much better choice if he was cast as “The Riddler” in further Batman film.
-Hans Zimmer Score/Soundtrack is also perfect as we have heard in the previous Batman films and he was joined by Junkie XL.
+Superman is back, and he’s the same as we’ve seen in the previous film “Man of Steel” (No complaints about Henry Cavill), and this is the same for actress Amy Adams who returns as Lois Lane.
+The only actor I found disappointing was the well-known villain from many Superman films, “Lex Luther”, a tackle by actor Jessie Eisenberg (Zombieland & The Social Network).
+Lex Luther in Batman Vs Superman comes across as more of a crazy person with quick (and yet very random) responses.
+From what I always recall, Lex Luther was a smart yet calm criminal/evil villain.
+Jessie Eisenberg hasn’t done a horrible job; I feel as an actor, he would have been a much better choice if he was cast as “The Riddler” in further Batman films.
+Hans Zimmer’s Score/Soundtrack is also perfect, as we have heard in Batman films, and Junkie XL joined him.

-Overall, I can say if you love your action you won’t be disappointed for both Batman and Superman.
-The film has done an amazing job with presenting such a stunning film visually, with bright clear sound effects that bring the film alive.
-The film’s biggest let down is the storytelling going everywhere with so much being all crammed in one film.
+Overall, if you love your action, you won’t be disappointed with Batman and Superman.
+The film has done an amazing job of visually presenting such a stunning film, with bright clear sound effects that bring the film alive.
+The film’s biggest letdown is the storytelling going everywhere with so much being all crammed into one film.
 The director’s 1st cut was supposed to be over 3.5 hours which I would be curious to one day view in my lounge room.
-I feel this could be a better version to watch compared to the theatrical release which we can assume cut some of the stories you can tell are missing.
-I also personally think that if the film had more of a basic story with less characters I would have given this film a greater overall score.
+I feel this could be a better version to watch than the theatrical release, which we can assume cut some of the stories you can tell are missing.
+I also think that if the film had more of a basic story with fewer characters, I would have given this film a greater overall score.